OBarronCS/asmexec/README.md

 ## Run (but do not debug with GDB) a pre-compiled ELF file
 asmx -i riscv64_hello_world -r

-## Compile a program with loongarch64 and debug it
+## Compile a program with loongarch64 and debug it. `--libc` statically links it with musl
-asmx --arch loongarch64 -i hello_world.c -d
+asmx --arch loongarch64 -i hello_world.c --libc -d
 ```

 ## Command reference